jgrebol/ESIpy/README.md

 # ESIpy
 The ESIpy program is aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.
 The program supports both restricted and unrestricted calculations for single-determinant wave functions.
-The atomic partitions supported from the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO) and Intrinsic Atomic Orbitals (IAO).
-The ESIpy respository contains the esi.py main code as well as several example scripts.
+The atomic partitions supported by the program are Mulliken, Löwdin, meta-Löwdin, Natural Atomic Orbitals (NAO), and Intrinsic Atomic Orbitals (IAO).
+The ESIpy repository contains the esi.py main code as well as several example scripts.

 ## Theoretical background

 ### Hilbert-space partitioning

 In order to obtain information of the atomic contributions in a given chemical system (for instance atomic populations and electron sharing indices) it is crucial to define an atom in a molecule (AIM), which can either be real-space partition (allocating each point of the 3D space fully or partially to a specific atom) or Hilbert-space partition (separating the atomic basis functions belonging to a certain atom).
 The ESI-3D code developed by Dr. Eduard Matito mainly used Bader's QTAIM[1] (real-space scheme) as the AIM for the calculations.
-However, in this program we propose the use of Hilbert-space schemes (Mulliken[2], Löwdin[3], Meta-Löwdin[4], NAO[5] and IAO[6]) available in the PySCF[7] framework as the partition of the system.
+However, in this program we propose the use of Hilbert-space schemes (Mulliken[2], Löwdin[3], Meta-Löwdin[4], NAO[5], and IAO[6]) available in the PySCF[7] framework as the partition of the system.
 QTAIM relies on numerical integrations, so the error accumulation makes some of these aromaticity descriptors become unviable in large systems.
 This newer approach, however, does not require numerical integration, but rather relies on the separation of the molecule into each of the atomic basis functions, leading to an exact partition of the system.
 The most fundamental magnitude is the **Atomic Overlap Matrix (AOM, $\boldsymbol{S}^{\text{A}}$) in the Molecular Orbitals (MO, $\boldsymbol{\phi}$) basis**, with elements

 $$S_{ij}^\text{A}=\int_{\Omega_\text{A}}\phi_i^*(\textbf{r})\phi_j(\textbf{r})\text{d}\textbf{r}.$$